 Heart Transplant Program

-The USC Heart Transplant Program is Medicare certified for heart transplantation.
-The USC Heart Transplant Program provides a full range of reparative operations for acquired heart disease such as coronary artery disease and arrhythmia.
-We are one of only a few centers on the west coast that offers a "bridge" to transplantation utilizing the left ventricular assist device (LVAD) .
+The USC Heart Transplant Program provides a full range of reparative operations for acquired heart disease such as coronary artery disease and arrhythmias.
+Medicare certified for heart transplantation, we are one of only a few centers on the west coast that offers a "bridge" to transplantation, utilizing the left ventricular assist device (VAD).
 We are also the test center for the electrical left ventricular assist device, a mobile device that allows patients to safely wait for transplantation while in the comfort of their own home.
-We are extremely pleased and proud of our survival outcomes, more than 90% of our patients return back into the workforce.

 Contraindications to transplantation include severe obesity, active neoplastic disease, systemic or untreatable local infection, tobacco or drug dependency. lack of adequate support systems, and the inability to comply with a strict medical regimen.